ddl-wasanthag/domino-model-monitoring/README.md

 }
 ```

-After this, you should see your model successfully registered in DMM and you can start adding prediction and ground truth data sets.
+After this, you should see your model successfully registered in Model Monitor and you can start adding prediction and ground truth data sets.

+#### Prediction Data Registration

 If you choose to do manual uploads of your prediction data and ground truth data use the following json’s to do so.

-Note - if you are doing manual upload of prediction and ground truth data at this time you will need to upload those data sets to your s3 bucket as well.
-Jot down the names of your prediction and ground truth data sets as you will reference those in the json files below.
+*Note - if you are doing manual upload of prediction and ground truth data at this time you will need to upload those data sets to your s3 bucket as well.
+Jot down the names of your prediction and ground truth data sets as you will reference those in the json files below.*

-### Prediction Data Registration

 ```
 {